 Italian wines are among the best in the world in terms of quality and taste.
 There are many varieties - known as Sangiovese, Barbera, Chianti, Nebbiolo, Nero ďAvola, Montepulciano.
-In GamberoRosso we have put together an interesting collection of wines.
+At GamberoRosso we have put together an interesting collection of Italian wines.

 Area: Italy, Piemonte - Barolo

 Type: Dry, red, still • Kind: Nebbiolo • Alcohol: 13,5 % • Year: 2010